Truth or Fables

 Q: How can I know for myself what the Bible teaches?

-A: Get a modern translation of the Bible, as the KJV uses old English words and a concordance to help you locate Bible texts.
+A: Get a modern translation of the Bible, as the KJV uses old English words, and a concordance to help you locate Bible texts.
 Go to a Christian bookstore and purchase an "Inductive Bible Study."
 This will help you see what the Bible is conveying to you.
 Stay away from books by authors that try to teach you the Bible or Revelation, as there are a multitude of views held.
+Pray for understanding from the author of the Bible as you study.